-24 Agency/Group/Organization Diversified Community Services Agency/Group/Organization Type Housing Services - Housing Housing Counseling and Community What are the Charles and Large Harris 2 Development What section of the Plan was addressed by Consultation?
-Annual Action Plan Briefly describe how the Agency/Group/Organization See Introduction was consulted.
+24 Agency/Group/Organization Diversified Community Services Agency/Group/Organization Type Housing Services - Housing Housing Counseling and Community Development What section of the Plan was addressed by Consultation?
+Annual Action Plan Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-25 Agency/Group/Organization Energy Coordinating Agency Agency/Group/Organization Type Services - Housing 7.8eney, 616ap, 618amzation 19pc Utility and Energy Assistance What section of the Plan was addressed by Consultation?
-Annual Action Plan - Continuum of Care Briefly describe how the Agency/Group/Organization See Introduction was consulted.
+See Introduction 25 Agency/Group/Organization Energy Coordinating Agency Agency/Group/Organization Type Services - Housing Utility and Energy Assistance What section of the Plan was addressed by Consultation?
+Annual Action Plan - Continuum of Care Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-26 Agency/Group/Organization Friends Rehabilitation Program, Inc. Agency/Group/Organization Type Housing Services - Housing Services - Children Services - Persons with Disabilities Services - Persons with HIV/AIDS Services - Fersons with Thy Aids What section of the Plan was addressed by Consultation?
-Annual Action Plan Briefly describe how the Agency/Group/Organization See Introduction was consulted.
+See Introduction 26 Agency/Group/Organization Friends Rehabilitation Program, Inc. Agency/Group/Organization Type Housing Services - Housing Services - Children Services - Persons with Disabilities Services - Persons with HIV/AIDS Services - Homeless What section of the Plan was addressed by Consultation?
+Annual Action Plan Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-27 The Non-Profit Housing Agency/Group/Organization Development Corporation of Pennsylvania Agency/Group/Organization Type Housing Services - Housing Services - Persons with HIV/AIDS What section of the Plan was addressed by Consultation?
-Annual Action Plan Briefly describe how the Agency/Group/Organization See Introduction was consulted.
+See Introduction 27 Agency/Group/Organization The Non-Profit Housing Development Corporation of Pennsylvania Agency/Group/Organization Type Housing Services - Housing Services - Persons with HIV/AIDS What section of the Plan was addressed by Consultation?
+Annual Action Plan Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
+See Introduction